 Start wrapping the yarn from the the ball around your fingers.
 3 or 4 fingers makes a regular, adult-sized pom-pom for a hat, but you can make a few and decided which size you like.

-Wrap it lots of times.
-Wrap it more times than you think you need to.
-You want your pom-pom to be nice and full.
+Wrap it many times.
+In fact, wrap it more times than you think you need to.
+You want your pom-pom to be nice and full and it requires more yarn than you realize.

 Once your pom-pom is as full as you need it, pull it off your fingers, holding it firm so you don’t loose any loops.

 Take the yarn you cut previously, and tie it around the middle.
-You might need help here as you tie the knot, because it’s very important that it is tied as tight as possible.
-If it is loose at all, the yarn pom-pom will easily come apart.
+You might need a second pair of hands here as you tie the knot because it’s very important that it’s tied as tight as possible.
+If it’s loose at all, the yarn pom-pom will easily come apart.

 Once the knot is tied, cut all the loops.
 The yarn will fall into a haggard, overgrown pom-pom shape.

-It took me a while to figure out how to attach them, and I wish I would have found a good tutorial to begin with.
-I really hate how sometimes the pom-pom will be loose and floppy.
+It took me a while to figure out how to attach them, and I wish I would have found a good tutorial when I was starting out.
+I really hate loose and floppy pom-poms.
 Arg!

-Using a yarn needle and one of the ends, push the needle through the top of the hat.
+To attach a pom-pom more securely, use a yarn needle and one of the attached ends of the pom-pom, push the needle through the top of the hat.
 This hat is gathered at the top, so I am working around the gathering.

 Then, push the need up through the hat.